RedpointArchive/phabricator/BASIC-CONFIG.md

 # Configuring MySQL

 You need to do this before running the container, or things won't work.
-If you have MySQL running in another container, you can use `MYSQL_LINKED_CONTAINER`, like so:
+If you have MySQL running in another container, you can use `MYSQL_HOST`, like so:

 ```
 docker run ... \
-    --env MYSQL_LINKED_CONTAINER=MYSQL \
+    --env MYSQL_HOST=mysql \
     --env MYSQL_USER=phabricator \
     --env MYSQL_PASS=password \
     --link somecontainer:mysql \